ejaytc/Web-Scraper/README.md

 # Web-Scraper

 This is program is written in Python 3.
-It collect data and display the top 10 programming languages within the current year.
+It collect data from host website then display collected data.
+The program display the top 10 programming languages within the current year.

 #Usage

 #####Requirement:

 You need to install the python 3. you can download here: [Python](https://www.python.org/downloads/)